MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/api-connect/index.md

 1. To determine full URL path of MobileFirst OAuthProvider for /oauth2/authorize, concatenate the `Base URL`,  the **MobileFirst OAuthProvider** value (`/mfpProvider`), and the `/oauth2/authorize` endpoint.

 [js what is the **MobileFirst OAuthProvider** mfpProvider value from?
-I see it is in the swagger template, but we don't refer to this before]
+I see it is in the Swagger template, but we don't refer to this before]

  The full URL of the of MobileFirst OAuthProvider should look like this: